Miles-the-Wanderer/ZigZag/README.txt

-I just made this ASCII art ZigZag program in C using slashes \n
+I just made this ASCII art ZigZag program in C using slashes
 \
 /
 \